OUR CODES OF CONDUCT

 Students who cause damage to school property through negligence or disregard for rules, such as the use of balls near windows, will be asked to pay for repairs.

 The school is vigourous in ensuring its anti-bullying and anti-violence policies are maintained.
 Any breaches may lead to stand-down or suspension.

-Smoking is forbidden at all times and pupils apprehended for smoking or found with alcohol or drugs may be liable to instant stand-down or suspension.
+Smoking (including vaping) is forbidden at all times and pupils apprehended for smoking or found with alcohol or drugs may be liable to instant stand-down or suspension.

 Under the Education Act, attendance at school is compulsory until a child's 16th birthday unless the student is unable to attend because of sickness, danger of infection, sudden and serious illness of a parent or severe stress of weather.
 The Principal may exempt a student on written application from the parent or caregiver.
 Senior students should be aware of NZQA regulations regarding absences and course completion.